 Welcome to the Tuesday Musical Club |

-TMC is devoted to the study, promotion, and performance of classical music.
-In 1923, the ladies of TMC began sponsoring an annual concert known as a Musical Tea; this soon evolved into the Artist Series.
-The Artist Series concluded with its centennial season, but our tradition of concerts and teas continues through our regular programs.
+TMC was formed in 1901 and is devoted to the study, promotion, and performance of classical music.
+Learn more about our history here.
 We are always happy to welcome new members to the Club.
 If you are a woman interested in membership, contact us at satuesdaymusicalclub@gmail.com.
 Members support our various outreach and educational programs, as well as our performance departments and the maintenance of the fabulous performance space that is our Clubhouse.
 They also can proudly take part in our over 100-year-tradition of musical appreciation and fellowship.
 Our clubhouse is nestled inside historic Brackenridge Park, adjacent to the Japanese Tea Garden.
 It was built in 1949, designed by prominent architect Atlee Ayres.
 The exterior of the building features the busts of Beethoven, Bach, Chopin, Mendelssohn, and Mozart.
 The Genius of Music, a bronze statue by Italian sculptor Pompeo Coppini, welcomes visitors to the Clubhouse.
 For more information about our club and our clubhouse, click here.
+On January 11, 2026, we celebrated our 125th anniversary with a gala Founders' Day concert and tea.
+The

 |